YashKia/YashKia.github.io/_pages/about.md

 ## News

-- **[July 2024]** Yashar has been awarded the Thrasher Research Fund Early Career Award for the project titled "Enhancing Behavioral Understandings and Interventions in Children with Autism Spectrum Disorder using Artificial Intelligence."
-More details can be found [here](https://www.thrasherresearch.org/grant/02384?lang=eng).
+- **[July 2024]** Yashar has been awarded the **Thrasher Research Fund Early Career Award** for the project titled "**Enhancing Behavioral Understandings and Interventions in Children with Autism Spectrum Disorder using Artificial Intelligence.**" More details can be found [here](https://www.thrasherresearch.org/grant/02384?lang=eng).